aedecano/ACORN_Variant_Calling/README.md

-# Genome Alignment and SNP Calling of Bacterial Genomes: A Tutorial for ACORN Integrated AMR Analysis Workshop in Kilifi Kenya (September 2024)
+# Genome Alignment and SNP Calling of Bacterial Genomes: A Tutorial for ACORN Integrated AMR Analysis Workshop in Kilifi, Kenya September 2024

 ## Introduction